Alex-Mutua/Deep_Learning_Assignment./README.md

-# MNIST Neural Network from Scratch (NumPy)
+# Neural Network from Scratch (NumPy)

 ## Overview

-This project implements a **basic neural network from scratch using Python and NumPy** to classify handwritten digits from the MNIST dataset.
+This assignment involved building a **basic neural network from scratch using Python and NumPy** to understand the fundamental components of neural networks and how they learn.

-The objective of the project is to understand the **core components of neural networks** by manually implementing the main learning steps rather than relying on high-level deep learning frameworks.
+The objective was to implement the key steps of a neural network manually, focusing on the mathematical operations that drive learning rather than using high-level deep learning frameworks.

 ---

-## Project Goals

-- Understand how neural networks learn
+## Key Components Implemented

+### Loading the Dataset
+Loaded and preprocessed the dataset by separating **input features** and **target labels** used for training the model.

+### Model Architecture
+Defined the structure of the neural network, including:
+- Input layer (based on number of features)
+- Hidden layer(s)
+- Output layer for predictions

+### Weight Initialization
+Initialized weights and biases for all layers to start the training process.

+### Forward Propagation
+Implemented forward propagation to compute predictions by passing inputs through the network using activation functions.

+### Backpropagation
+Calculated gradients of the loss function and updated weights to reduce prediction error.

+### Training
-- Implement forward and backward propagation
+Trained the model over multiple **epochs**, applying forward and backward propagation while monitoring the loss to evaluate model learning.
-- Train a model to classify image data
-- Evaluate classification accuracy

 ---

-## Dataset
+## Tools Used

-The MNIST dataset contains:
+- Python

-- **70,000 grayscale images**
+- NumPy
-- Image size: **28 × 28 pixels**
-- **10 classes (digits 0–9)**

-Each image is flattened into a feature vector and used as input for the neural network.
+- Jupyter Notebook

 ---

-## Neural Network Implementation

-The neural network was built **from scratch using NumPy**, including:

-- Weight initialization
-- Forward propagation
-- Activation functions (**ReLU / Softmax**)
-- Loss calculation (**Cross-entropy**)
-- Backpropagation
-- Gradient updates using **gradient descent**

-This implementation illustrates how **data flows through a neural network and how parameters are updated during training**.

----

-## Tools and Libraries

-- **Python**
-- **NumPy**
-- **Matplotlib** (visualization)
-- **Jupyter Notebook**

----

-## Results

-The model successfully learns to classify handwritten digits from the MNIST dataset and demonstrates the effectiveness of **basic neural network architectures for image classification tasks**.

----

-## Learning Outcome
+## Learning Outcomes

-This project helped build a strong understanding of:
+This assignment strengthened my understanding of:

 - Neural network fundamentals
-- Matrix operations in deep learning
+- Matrix operations in machine learning
 - Gradient-based optimization
-- Image classification workflows

----

-## Author

-**Alex Mutua**
-MSc Mathematical Sciences (Big Data)
+- How forward and backward propagation work in neural networks